Report a problem

 Peter has been working with Crown Lands and the Friends of Malabar Headland bushcare group to formulate a strategy to eradicate the area's bitou bush.
 For those of you who have the time and are interested in joining this volunteer group, you can find out more about Peter Fagan, including his contact details, on the Little Bay Beach page in our Special interest groups section.

 Lot-owners are responsible for removing bitou bush from their properties.
 If you see bitou bush growing on private property, please contact your strata scheme or neighbourhood association managing agent.
-Lot owners not included in a strata scheme or neighbourhood association should contact Dynamic Property Services.
+Lot owners not included in a strata scheme or neighbourhood association should contact the CA Managing Agent.

 Council is responsible for removing bitou bush on most public land.
 If you see bitou bush growing on public land (parks, reserves, etc) – contact Council.